islomar/algorithms-and-data-structures/udactiy-technical-interview/README.md

 * No children: leaves or "external nodes".
 * Parent notde = internal node.
 * Connections = edges.
-* Patj = group of connections taken together.
+* Path = group of connections taken together.
 * Height of a node: number of edges between it and the furthest leaf of the tree.
 * A leaf has a heigth of zero.
 The parent of a leaf has a heigth of one.
 * Depth of a node: number of edges to the root.
 * Tree traversal:
     - DFS: depth-first search.
+         - The priority is to traverse/visit the children left
          - Pre-order traversal: we check off the nodes explored as soon as we pass through it.
          - In order: we only check off a node after having explored its left wing.
+We move from left to right (in that order)
          - Post order: we only check off a node after having visited all of its descendants.
     - BFS: breadth-first search.
 Level order traversal
+        - The priority is to traverse/visit the siblings left
 * Perfect tree: every node (except leaves) has 2 children
 * Binary trees:
     - Parents have at most 2 children.
-    - O(n): linear time search, we need to go through all the nodes, because the is no ordering.
+    - Search: O(n), linear time search, we need to go through all the nodes, because the is no ordering.
-    - Deleting
+    - Deleting: O(n)
-    - Inserting: it's easy, you find an open spot.
+    - Inserting: O(log(n)) it's easy, you find an open spot.
 The worst case: the heigth of the tree.
 * **Binary Search Tree (BST)**:
     - It's a type of Binary Tree.
     - BSTs are sorted so every value on the left of a particular node is smaller than it and every value on the right of a particular node is larger than it.
     - We can do operations like search, insert or delete pretty quickly.
     - Search: the heighth of the tree, O(log(n))
+    - Insert: O(log(n))
     - Unbalanced binary tree.
     - Worst case: e.g. only nodes on the left or on the right (O(n))
 * Heaps: